flopgov/flopradioapp/README.md

   Features the iconic FlopRadio cover art.

 - **"Add to Home Screen" Guide**
-  Includes a helpful popup with instructions on how to install the web app on your iPhone’s home screen.
+  Includes a helpful popup with instructions on how to install the web app on your device's home screen.

 - **FlopRadio Status Link**
   Quickly check the stream’s online status directly from the app.

 - **Wide Compatibility**
-  Works on iPhone, iPad, Mac, and Android.
+  Works on iPhone, iPad, Mac, Android, and Chrome.

 - **Minimalist Design**
   Clean, user-friendly interface with a focus on simplicity.